 So why is Kindergarten the Normal Reading Age?

-Though some children might be developmentally ready by kindergarten, developmental readiness is not what drives the standard age for learning to read.
-There has to be a set starting age so that big groups of students can be easily measured and assessed.
+The age range of seven to eleven is highlighted as the optimal developmental age for school-type skills.
+Though some children might be developmentally ready by kindergarten, there has to be a set starting age so that big groups of students can be easily measured and assessed.

 The reason also has to do with written language being the dominant learning modality of the traditional classroom.
 Not reading by third grade is seen as a death sentence to a child’s education because this is the point at which kids go from “learning to read” to “reading to learn” in a conventional classroom setting.
 Students who are poor readers in regular school often go on a downward spiral of poor grades and low self-confidence.
-So when you hear this fact quoted, understand that this is a classroom-specific problem.

-At home we do not have this same dynamic!
+At home we do not have this same dynamic.
 We can offer more broad multi-sensory learning through many avenues for as long as we need to.
-If your child doesn’t know how to read, they might have a difficult time engaging in a traditional classroom setting, but it doesn’t need to be a barrier at home!
+If your child doesn’t know how to read, they might have a difficult time engaging in a traditional classroom setting, but it doesn’t need to be a barrier at home.

 Having this perspective can really help us release the societal expectations of reading by kindergarten.
 Educational methods like Montessori, Waldorf and Charlotte Mason encourage individual readiness and multi-sensory learning learning formats.
 This is one reason why they have been game-changers for so many homeschoolers!